Pupils at a village school are looking forward to putting on puppet shows as part of their lessons, thanks to the generosity of Tamworth shoppers.

 Ron Constable, general manager of the Tamworth Co-op department store, said: “I’m delighted to see the money from the Community Dividend Fund going into the education of young children in the area through the medium of play.

 “The scheme has been tremendously successful in supporting a range of organisations on our doorstep.
-We invite our customers to donate their dividends to a local good cause and this time they nominated the school.”
+We invite our customers to donate their dividends to a local good cause.”

 Around £10,000 is being distributed from the Community Dividend Fund to help more than a dozen schools, churches and charities in the Tamworth Co-op’s trading area which includes Staffordshire and North Warwickshire.